Py4Phy/PHY432/modules/git/Git_basics.md

 ls -la
 {% endhighlight %}

-A new hidden directory `~/PHY432/.git/` appeared.
+A new hidden directory `~/PHY432/.git/` appeared inside the working directory.
 This is your actual repository (or database) where Git stores all its information. **Do not change anything in this directory** (unless you really know what you are doing) and **do not delete the `.git`** directory.
 If you delete it, your repository is irrevocably gone (and there is no undo for that!).

 Now try the (possibly) most-used git command: